Vinyasa Yoga

 Sun Salutations

-Surya Namaskara or sun salutation serves as the foundation of an Ashtanga Vinyasa practice.
+Surya Namaskara or sun salutation (picture above) serves as the foundation of an Ashtanga Vinyasa practice.
 There are two forms of Surya Namaskara: form A and Form B. Both begin and end in Samastitihi and typically move into an upward salute, forward fold, halfway lift on the inhale and then step back to chaturanga.
 The quality of the movement in and out of each pose is key to the effectiveness of both sequences.

 Chaturanga